kennyjoseph/arabspring/readme.md

 Disclaimer
 -------
-The code here was used in the following article
+The code here was used in the following article:

+Carley, K.M., Joseph, K., Filonuk, D., Morgan, G., Pfeffer, J. Arab Spring: From News Data to Forecasting. __in submission__.

+All code attached was written by me.

+If you use the code, please reference the article if at all appropriate to do so!

 Data
 -------